17 Great Welcome Email Examples to Inspire Your Campaign

 What is a Welcome Email?

-A welcome email introduces your brand to your audience in a specific and positive way.
-I’ll discuss some of the most popular types of welcome email examples below, but in most cases, you want to let your audience know that you’re going to provide value.
+We’ll discuss some of the most popular types of welcome email examples below, but in most cases, you want to let your new customers know that you’re going to provide value.

 Some marketers squander the welcome email.
-They simply introduce themselves and thank the audience.
+They simply write a welcome email to introduce themselves and thank the audience.
 That’s fine, but you can do much better.

 Maybe you could share a fascinating insider tip, for instance, or an introductory coupon code that’s valid for only a limited time.